Effective January 1, 2018

 - Routine clinical monitoring, including repeat testing, evaluation or examination and reporting at USADA’s request;

-- The Recreational Competitor maintaining physiological levels of the Prohibited Substance and/or its Metabolites within clinically acceptable therapeutic ranges to limit any therapeutic benefit to a return to a normal state of health;
+- The Recreational Competitor maintaining physiological levels of the Prohibited Substance and/or its Metabolites or Markers and/or use of a Prohibited Method within clinically acceptable therapeutic ranges to limit any therapeutic benefit to a return to a normal state of health;

 - Limitations on the Competitions for which the TUE may be used, including a proviso that the TUE may be revoked in the future for certain Competitions; and/or

-- Limitation on the Use of the Prohibited Substance or Prohibited Method during Competition or within a fixed period of time in advance of Competition.
+- Limitation on the Use of the Prohibited Substance and/or Prohibited Method during Competition or within a fixed period of time in advance of Competition.

 g.
 A Recreational Competitor TUE granted by USADA is only valid for the time period specified in the RCTUE certificate and expires immediately if the individual who has received the RCTUE ceases to be a Recreational Competitor.
 An RCTUE granted by USADA shall not be valid for International Events or National Championships unless expressly recognized as a valid TUE by the relevant International Federation or WADA.